-Greg Knight: To ask the Secretary of State for Environment, Food and Rural Affairs, what assessment he has made of the potential effect on food prices of Environment Agency proposals to increase permit variation fees for pig and poultry farmers; and if he will make a statement.
+Greg Knight: To ask the Secretary of State for Environment, Food and Rural Affairs, what assessment he has made of the trends in antibiotic usage in the UK pig sector over the most recent five years for which figures are available; and if he will make a statement.

 Greg Knight: Does my hon.
 Friend agree that our hon.
 Friend the Member for Solihull (Julian Knight) made a good point when he referred to police response times?
 The speed with which the police respond is important in snuffing out crime, particularly in developing situations in town centres.

 Greg Knight: Does the hon.
 Gentleman agree that it is important for the motorist to know where the charging points are?
 Most satellite navigation systems have a feature that will display the locations of filling stations.
 Is it not essential for them also to display the locations of electric charging points?